TiSei/base-web-page/README.md

 - [ ] add api-control-panel for diagrams to switch APIs at runtime
 - [ ] and new diagram type to show basic numbers
-- [ ] add helpful classes to suppport new container layouts, f.e.
+- [x] add helpful classes to suppport new container layouts, f.e.
 Image-Container
 - [x] integrate new function to display more details for images using the popup
+- [x] integrate new function to display many images in one container